-On the theoretical front, studies in semiclassical and quantum mechanics include the dynamics of highly excited molecules (Kellman) to interpret experimental spectra and unravel mechanisms to model internal molecular energy flow and investigate fundamental issues in reaction dynamics, such as the nature of the reaction coordinate and transition state; the development of a formal description of wavepacket interferometry (Cina) to gain direct experimental information at the level of time-dependent quantum mechanical wave functions; and the elucidation of molecular structure through theoretical studies of electronic potential energy surfaces (Herrick).
+On the theoretical front, studies in semiclassical and quantum mechanics include the dynamics of highly excited molecules (Kellman) to interpret experimental spectra and unravel mechanisms to model internal molecular energy flow and investigate fundamental issues in reaction dynamics, such as the nature of the reaction coordinate and transition state; and the development of a formal description of wavepacket interferometry (Cina) to gain direct experimental information at the level of time-dependent quantum mechanical wave functions.

 Work in experimental spectroscopy includes a number of novel techniques developed at the University of Oregon: